storesafe/cordova-sqlite-storage/README.md

 ### Workaround for Android db locking issue

-[litehelpers/Cordova-sqlite-storage#193](https://github.com/litehelpers/Cordova-sqlite-storage/issues/193) was reported (as observed by several app developers) that on some newer versions of the Android database classes, if the app is stopped or aborted without closing the database then:
+[litehelpers/Cordova-sqlite-storage#193](https://github.com/litehelpers/Cordova-sqlite-storage/issues/193) was reported (as observed by several app developers) that certain versions of the Android database classes, if the app is stopped or aborted without closing the database then:
 - (sometimes) there is an unexpected database lock
 - the data that was inserted is lost.

 This issue is suspected to be caused by [this Android sqlite commit](https://github.com/android/platform_external_sqlite/commit/d4f30d0d1544f8967ee5763c4a1680cb0553039f), which references and includes the sqlite commit at: http://www.sqlite.org/src/info/6c4c2b7dba

+This is *not* an issue when default [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) database implementation.

 There is an optional workaround that simply closes and reopens the database file at the end of every transaction that is committed.
 The workaround is enabled by opening the database with options as follows: